Kayleigh Barton: International career

 Barton made her debut for the Wales women's national football team in 2012 against Portugal.

 Barton was named in the Wales squad for the 2016 Cyprus Women's Cup.
 She scored against Finland in the 2016 Cyprus Women's Cup on 2 March 2016, scoring in the 34th minute.

 Barton was named in the Wales squad for the 2018 Cyprus Women's Cup as a centre-forward.
 Wales manager Jayne Ludlow moved Barton from her usual position as a defender to play as a centre-forward for a match against Finland, in which she scored.

 Barton was part of the Wales squad that were runners-up in the 2023 Pinatar Cup.

 On 19 October 2024, Barton was called up to the Wales side for European qualifying play offs.

 Kayleigh currently has 86 caps, scoring 22 goals in her career.

 In June 2025, Barton was named in Wales' squad for UEFA Women's Euro 2025.
+Following the euros, Barton retired from both club and international football with 89 appearances and 22 goals.

 Coaching career

 Saltdean United

 On 9 June 2025, Barton was named head coach of fifth tier London and South East Women's Regional Football League club Saltdean United, to work alongside Katie McIntyre and Amy Green.
+Barton later took on a role as Head of Girls’ Football for AF Global in London, leading girls’ development programmes within the organisation’s academy structure.
 She officially announced her retirement as a player in August 2025.

+Wales

+Following her retirement from international play, Barton took up a position coaching with the Wales' under-17s squad before joining the coaching staff of the senior national team ahead of the 2027 World Cup qualifying campaign in March 2026.